Kernel Methods in the Deep Ritz framework: Theory and practice: Numerical experiments

 \section{Numerical experiments}

 In this section we first discuss some implementational details and give additional information on the parameters used in our numerical examples.
 Afterwards, we present two different test cases in two spatial dimensions.
 First of all, we consider a problem where the solution is smooth such that the convergence rate of the deep Ritz approach using kernel methods is determined by the smoothness of the kernel.
 We will investigate this dependency of the convergence rate in detail and compare the results to our theoretical findings.
 Afterwards, we consider an example with a singular solution where we expect the convergence rates to be determined by the regularity of the solution independent of the smoothness of the kernel.
+We finally present a high-dimensional example where we observe that two-layered kernels perform better than the traditional flat kernels.
+As discussed in the previous section, we focus for the first two experiments on verifying the theoretical results using flat kernels and only consider two-layered approaches for the high-dimensional example.